-Secured an exceptional victory for Hilton Worldwide in one of the most significant antitrust lawsuits alleged in the hospitality industry.
+Weil secured a victory for Hilton Worldwide in a significant antitrust lawsuit targeting the hospitality industry.
 In this federal multidistrict antitrust class action consolidating more than thirty lawsuits filed across the country, Plaintiffs sought billions of dollars in damages and attorneys’ fees, alleging a 10-year price-fixing conspiracy by the major hotel chains and online travel agents to eliminate online price competition.
-Weil secured first a stay of all discovery and then a complete dismissal for Hilton under Rule 12, and as a result of our arguments, Hilton was dropped as a defendant entirely when Plaintiffs attempted to replead.
+Weil first secured a stay of all discovery and then a complete dismissal for Hilton under Rule 12, and as a result of our arguments, Hilton was dropped as a defendant entirely when Plaintiffs attempted to replead.

 Weil achieved two separate victories as lead counsel on behalf of Providence Equity Partners and THL.
 Plaintiff-shareholders asserted broad ranging, industry-wide antitrust conspiracy claims against the companies, and other private equity firms, in connection with 17 multi-billion dollar private equity "club" leveraged buyouts of public companies in auction and proprietary sales processes from 2003–2007.
 Plaintiffs sought injunctive relief on behalf of shareholders in every publicly traded company in the U.S. and treble damages for shareholders who sold their shares to defendants in specific multi-billion dollar club deals.
 The district court granted both clients individual summary judgment motions and ruled that the evidence failed to show that either firm had any connection to any alleged conspiracy.
 The defendants remaining in the case later settled for almost $600 million.

-Weil’s Antitrust Practice Ranked Among the “Global Elite”
+Weil’s Antitrust Practice Ranked as among the “Global Elite”